-Education and GBV
+Education and Gender Based Violence

-The GBV strategy within education, during this academic year, has had two main aims and one main pathway forward.
+The Gender Based Violence Strategy within education, during this academic year, has had two main aims and one main pathway forward.

 Our first goal reflects our commitment to making the school environment free from gender-based abuse, violence and harassment.
 We know some young people's experiences in schools have been demoralising and traumatic.
 We have talked with female pupils who have told us that some boys especially in school corridors can make brutal comments.
 Teachers have shared their concerns that some boys have imitated social media icons' misogynistic behaviours in their coursework portfolios.
 We have listened to some disturbing accounts, which have impacted negatively on well-being and morale.